arnav0511/BinaryBrigade_DUHACKS3.0/README.md

 ### Features

-- **Disease Prediction:** Utilizes cutting-edge machine learning models.
+- **Advanced Disease Prediction:** Leveraging state-of-the-art machine learning models for precise forecasts.
-- **User-Friendly Interface:** Modern and intuitive for a seamless experience.
+- **Intuitive Interface:** Enjoy a modern and user-friendly design for effortless navigation.

+### Future Expansion

+As we look ahead to the future of Consultiva, we're committed to enhancing its capabilities.
+Here are some exciting features on our roadmap:
 ### Future Scope

 As we envision the future of Consultiva, we aim to expand its capabilities.
 Some potential features on our roadmap include: